Carbon Monoxide Detectors and Carbon Monoxide Alarms

 How and Where to Install Carbon Monoxide Detectors

 It is recommended that carbon monoxide detectors be placed on every floor of your home or business, including in these areas:

 - Within 5 to 20 feet of each furnace, fireplace, or water heater

 - Laundry Room

 - Living Room

 Carbon monoxide alarms can be installed several ways.
-Hardwire carbon monoxide detectors are hard wired to the buildings power.
+Hard-wired carbon monoxide detectors are wired directly into the building’s electrical system.
 These alarms can be connected to multiple devices for additional warning time and use a battery backup.
-Older homes built before 1992 aren't generally required to have hardwired alarms, but check your local regulations to make sure.
-Plug-in, or AC powered, alarms plug directly into an outlet that is not operated by a wall switch.
-These alarms require no wiring and have a battery backup.
-Battery operated carbon monoxide alarms operate solely on a sealed Lithium powered cell that lasts up to 10 years.
-When the power cell fails, you replace the entire alarm.
-These tamper-proof alarms are required by law in several states including California and are ideal for rental homes and apartment buildings.
+Older homes built before 1992 aren't generally required to have hard-wired detectors but check your local regulations to make sure.
+Plug-in or AC-powered detectors plug use an outlet not operated by a wall switch.
+These detectors require no wiring and have a battery backup.
+Battery-operated carbon monoxide detectors operate solely on a sealed lithium powered battery that lasts up to 10 years.
+When the battery fails, you replace the entire unit.
+These tamper-proof detectors are required by law in several states, including California, and are ideal for rental homes and apartment buildings.

-Carbon monoxide alarms should be replaced every 5 to 7 years.
-Detectors should be tested often, at least once a month, to ensure that the alarm is working properly.
-When the low battery chirp sounds, batteries should be replaced as soon as possible.
+Carbon monoxide detectors should be replaced every 5 to 7 years.
+They should be tested often, at least monthly, to ensure the detector is working properly.
+When the low-battery chirp sounds, batteries should be replaced as soon as possible.

 Not sure where to utilize carbon monoxide detectors in your building?
 Call 1-800-624-4488 today to get assistance from one of our helpful product experts.